 Statement of

 Dr. Jared L. Cohon, Chairman

 U.S. Nuclear Waste Technical Review Board

 Before the

-Subcommittee on Energy and Air Quality

-Committee on Energy and Commerce
+Committee on Energy and Natural Resources

-U.S. House of Representatives
+U.S. Senate

-April 18, 2002
+May 23, 2002

-Good morning, Mr. Chairman and members of the Subcommittee.
+Good morning, Mr. Chairman and members of the Committee.
 I am Jared Cohon, Chairman of the Nuclear Waste Technical Review Board.
 All members of the Board are appointed by the President and serve on a part-time basis.
 In my case, I also am president of Carnegie Mellon University in Pittsburgh, Pennsylvania.

-I am pleased to be here today to present the Board's technical and scientific evaluation of the Department of Energy's work related to the recommendation of a site at Yucca Mountain in Nevada as the location of a permanent repository for spent nuclear fuel and high-level radioactive waste.
-We hope that the Subcommittee and other policy-makers will find the Board's technical and scientific evaluation useful as you consider the various issues that will affect a decision on whether to proceed with repository development.
+I am pleased to be here today to present the Board's technical and scientific evaluation of the Department of Energy's work related to the recommendation of a site at Yucca Mountain in Nevada as the location of a permanent repository for spent nuclear fuel and high-level radioactive waste and to respond to questions posed by the Committee in its invitation letter.
+We hope that the Committee and other policy-makers will find the Board's testimony useful as you consider the various issues that will affect a decision on whether to proceed with repository development.
 With your permission, Mr. Chairman, I will summarize the Board's findings, and I request that my full statement and the Board's January 24, 2002, letter report to Congress and the Secretary of Energy be included in the hearing record.